Isaac Barré: Political career

 Shelburne introduced Barré to Lord Bute and brought him into parliament for his borough of Chipping Wycombe (1761–1774), having selected him as a "bravo" to take on Pitt.
 In 1774, Barré's constituency switched to Calne, and he served until 1790.
 One of the few self-made soldiers in parliament, Barré became one of Shelburne's principal supporters in the House of Commons.
 In his first political speech, he vehemently attacked the absent war minister William Pitt, renewing this assault the next day to Pitt's face.
 This caused a sensation, and set the tone of a long and colourful parliamentary career in which he acquired a fearsome reputation as an orator.
 However, he ultimately became a devoted Pitt adherent.

-A vigorous opponent of the taxation of America, Barré displayed his mastery of invective in his championship of the American cause, and the name "Sons of Liberty", which he had applied to the colonists in one of his speeches, became a common designation of American organisations directed against the Stamp Act, as well as later patriotic clubs.
 From 1766 to 1768, Barré was a Vice-Treasurer of Ireland.
 His 1782 appointment as Treasurer of the Navy, which carried a pension of £3,200 a year at a time when the government was ostensibly advocating stringency, caused great discontent.
 William Pitt the Younger replied that the pension was compensation for Barré's dismissal from his military offices in 1763; he then appointed Barré to the even more lucrative position of Paymaster General of the forces, with responsibility for England's entire army payroll, which he held from August 1782 to April 1783.
 In 1784, Barré relinquished his pension in exchange for appointment to the sinecure of Clerk of the Pells.
 Nominally responsible for maintaining records of all Exchequer income and payments, the Clerk of the Pells was paid on a percentage system, which enabled Barré to accumulate a sizable fortune.

-Barré's knowledge of North America (he was one of the few politicians with friendships among the American mercantile classes) made him a champion of the colonists, whom he famously dubbed "Sons of Liberty" while opposing the intended Stamp Act, which nevertheless passed on 6 February 1765.
-An example of his fiery oratory was his response to Charles Townshend's observation when introducing the Stamp Act resolutions that the colonies should "contribute to the mother country which had planted, nurtured and indulged them", to which he replied:
+Barré's knowledge of North America (he was one of the few politicians with friendships among the American mercantile classes) made him a champion of the colonists.
+He opposed taxation of America.
+Barré called the colonists "Sons of Liberty" in response to Charles Townshend's observation when introducing the Stamp Act resolutions that the colonies should "contribute to the mother country which had planted, nurtured and indulged them":